abstratt/cloudfier/README.md

 The core model compilation functionality using TextUML as front-end notation.

-## Building
+### Building

+#### Requirements

+  * Java 8 or later
+  * Maven 3.3.x
+  * A git client
+  * Postgres 9

-You need to have Maven 3, Java 8 and Postgres 9 installed.
-You also need a database named "cloudfier" accessible to a user named "cloudfier" with no password.
+You You also need a database named "cloudfier" accessible (can create/drop schemas) to a user named "cloudfier" with no password.
 You can build and run the tests the usual way:

 ```
 mvn clean install
 ```

-## Running
+### Running

 > This is a work-in-progress.
 The instructions won't allow you yet to run a fully functional Cloudfier instance (steps for configuring the development environment integration are not included yet), but you can use this server via the cloudfier-maven-plugin (details below).